 Thanks to the commitment of the city historians, though, and in cooperation with foreign designers and architects, the Hotel underwent a multi-million-dollar renovation in the early 2000s.

 Reopened on November 15, 2005 at the celebration of Havana’s 486 anniversary, the Hotel Saratoga showed off a regained splendor, boasting 96 rooms, an additional two stories, a ground-floor restaurant and bar (aptly named Anacaona after the 1930s all-women orchestra), a spa, and a roof-top pool, bar and eatery.

-When contacted for an explanation on the derivation of the hotel’s name, Mariagny Tasset Aguilar, Quality &
+When contacted for an explanation on the derivation of the hotel’s name, Marigny Tasset Aguilar, Quality &

-Customer Service Associate for the hotel, indicated that it is likely that the hotel’s name stems from the US resort town of Saratoga.
-Subsequent to our communication, the following nod to Saratoga Springs was posted on the Hotel’s web site:
+The customer Service Associate for the hotel indicated that it is likely that the hotel’s name stems from the US resort town of Saratoga.
+Subsequent to our communication, the following nod to Saratoga Springs was posted on the Hotel’s website:

 Though we have not been able to verify the origin of its name, it is likely that it stems from the US resort town of Saratoga in the State of New York.
 The thermal waters of the resort are indicated for several ailments.
 Saratoga is still one of the favorite summer resorts of tourists that go there for treatment.
 Important battles of the American war of independence took place near the resort town and possibly the relation of the owners of the hotel to this place may have inspired them to name the hotel “the Saratoga.”

 And indeed, throughout much of the hotel’s existence, the connections between Havana and the upstate New York community have been strong.
 As far back as 1895, the New York Times reported that Havana’s mayor, Segundo Alvarez, spent several weeks of that summer in Saratoga Springs with his daughters and two sons, keeping advised of events in Cuba by mail.